Alfresco/docs-alfresco/content-accelerator/latest/develop/content-accelerator-for-claims-management/index.md

 insurance.folder.requiredProperties=claimNumber
 ```
 #### Modify these Properties
-To do this, create the file `opencontent-override-placeholders.properties` at the `tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/` folder and put the overridden properties in there.
+To do this, create the file `opencontent-override-placeholders.properties`.
+It will need to be located on the /alfresco classpath, for example, `tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent`.
+Put the updated properties in there.

 Two things to note with this:

 1. This file will win out on any other property files, even ones in the custom amp.
 For this reason, if you are using a custom amp, it is better to override the properties in the amp than this file
-2. You will likely need to create the `module/com.tsgrp.opencontent/` folders in the `tomcat/shared/classes` directory
+1. You will likely need to create the `module/com.tsgrp.opencontent/` folders